LABSS/NetLogo2Mesa/Tutorial.md

 end
 ```

 We have set up the nodes, we have created our spatially clustered network, to complete the setup we need to define an initial number of infected nodes.
-This in python is quite easy, we need to take a number of nodes equal to `ViusModel.initial_outbreak_size` randomly and set their `infected` attribute to `True`.
+This in Python is quite easy, we need to take a number of nodes equal to `ViusModel.initial_outbreak_size` randomly and set their `infected` attribute to `True`.

 ```python
 def setup(self):